AdriianCOE/HOI4-Map-Editor/README.md

 Only `provinces.bmp` and `definition.csv` are required for province editing.

-The States workspace additionally requires `history/states/*.txt`.
+The States workspace additionally uses `history/states/*.txt`.

 ## Basic workflow